psas/liquid-propellant-engine/README.markdown

 ## Overview

 PSAS is building a LPE because (1) it's cool and (2) it's part of our 100 km rocket project.
-This project started with a 2015-2016 ME capstone of a 2kN 1/4 scale engine and is building towards a planned 6 kN flight enginer for LV4.
+This project started with a 2015-2016 ME capstone of a 2kN 1/4 scale engine and is building towards a planned 9 kN engine for the LV-4 vehicle.

 ## Latest information

-## Summer 2019 creation of the 500lbf heat sink engine
+## 2020-2021 creation of the 2kN heat sink engine

-TBA
+Regenerative cooling is hard, particularly when we don't know if the basic engine design is viable.
+For this reason (and because we already bought some expensive parts), we are moving back to a ~2kN preliminary design.
+In various documents, this engine may be referred to as:

+* 2kN Heat Sink Engine
+* Minimum Viable Produce (MVP) engine
+* Test Stand Demonstration Engine

+The engine is intended to fire for no more than several seconds on the PSAS test stand.
+The hope is this engine will provide validation for the rocket design, manufacturing learnings and provide experience with a full-up hot fire test.

+[Documentation for this engine] (https://github.com/psas/liquid-propellant-engine/tree/master/2kN%20Heat%20Sink%20Engine)

+## 2019-2020 Test Stand/Engine ME Capstone

+Designed a 6kN heat sink engine... and then found out it was going to be too expensive to print and destroy this engine.
+Recommending moving back to 2kN for cost purposes.

+[6kN Heat Sink Engine] (https://github.com/psas/liquid-propellant-engine/tree/master/6kN%20Heat%20Sink%20Engine)

 ## 2018-2019 Test Stand Integration MME capstone